 “During the special Tasmanian Senate hearing Professor Chris Johnson confirmed feral deer could easily occupy most of the Tasmanian Wilderness World Heritage Area and have large impacts on very sensitive plant communities.

 “The risks and impacts of feral deer on the flora values of the Tasmanian Wilderness World Heritage Area have not been assessed and action to eradicate new deer incursions has not occurred.
 Australia has also failed to inform the World Heritage Committee accordingly.”

-The letter to the IUCN says decisive action is needed immediately:
+The letter to UNESCO says decisive action is needed immediately:

 A 2013 report warned that in Tasmania fallow deer pose an extreme risk of becoming a pest once established.
 This was backed up by expert evidence presented this month to the Senate inquiry.

 The report said fallow deer may cause damage to the habitat of Tasmanian native fauna.
 Ground dwelling or nesting birds may be threatened by trampling of eggs and/or nests by fallow deer, and ground dwelling marsupials may be threatened by competition for food or trampling of habitat by deer.

 Birds: Brown quail, painted button quail, ground parrot, spotted quail-thrush and Richard’s pipit.